 In honor of the coming of Spring, I have pruned a post from way back in the day of my first blog, Rave Redux.
 This was one of many posts where I reviewed how the book, The Spirit of Loveliness, by Emilie Barnes had affected my life.
-Today’s post tells how it affected my life as a gardner.
+Today’s post tells how it affected my life in the garden.
 I must add a disclaimer that I no longer live in the house where the yard is pictured below, but this is where I first learned how to keep a plant alive.

 I am dedicating this post to my friends who love gardening.
 My thumb is definitely flesh-colored, if not brown.
 I have had a few successes with landscaping projects, but my attempt at getting things to grow is summed up in this quote,